Joint Stock Company Kaspi.kz (KSPI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-28, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Joint Stock Company Kaspi.kz ("Kaspi" or the "Company") (NASDAQ: KSPI) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+30, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Joint Stock Company Kaspi.kz ("Kaspi" or the "Company") (NASDAQ: KSPI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN JOINT STOCK COMPANY KASPI.KZ (KSPI), CLICK HERE BEFORE FEBRUARY 18, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?